-- Do not operate flood-damaged water heaters. - Install venting system according to the required codes and material manufacturers specifications. - Do not obstruct fresh air intakes or exhaust outlets.
-Adequately support all vent system piping. - Do not place vapor-emitting products near water heater or air intake. - Place working carbon monoxide detectors outside each sleeping area. - Do not operate the water heater before properly installing the exhaust outlet. - Inspect the vent system and eliminate any possible area where condensation could create a blockage of intake or exhaust air.
+- Do not operate flood damaged water heaters. - Install venting system according to the required codes and material manufacturers specifications. - Do not obstruct fresh air intakes or exhaust outlets.
+Adequately support all vent system piping. - Do not place vapor emitting products near water heater or air intake. - Place working carbon monoxide detectors outside each sleeping area. - Do not operate the water heater before properly installing the exhaust outlet. - Visually inspect the vent system and eliminate any possible area where condensation could create a blockage of intake or exhaust air.

-Breathing concentrated levels of carbon monoxide, even for a short period, causes brain damage and can even lead to death.
+Breathing concentrated levels of carbon monoxide, even for a short period of time, will cause brain damage and can even lead to